top of page

 If Mary Michael's visual demonstration has you considering cover crops, Robert "Bob" Waring of Brandon Farms has another reason to give them a try.

-"It's the economics of these cover crops that are helping us with the times that we're getting ready to face," said Bob in Episode 24-15 of 4 The Soil: A Conversation
+"It's the economics of these cover crops that are helping us with the times that we're getting ready to face," said Bob in Episode 24-15 of 4 The Soil: A Conversation.

 Over the past 15 years, Bob has grown his fertilizer (nitrogen, phosphorus, and potassium) and farm profitability through timely cover crop mixtures and management.
 Hairy vetch and black oats have worked well in his corn and soybean rotations and helped Brandon Farms dramatically reduce fertilizer and pesticide costs.